 Seek advice for your particular situation

 Anyone injured in a non-fault accident should pursue their legal right to seek compensation regardless of any benefits they receive.
 At Direct2Compensation, we can help you to understand whether claiming compensation could have any undue effect on your existing benefits claim.
-We are able to link you with specialist financial advisers in order that any larger settlement values can be handled in the most tax efficient way, and where possible in ways that do not disrupt or damage any existing claim for benefits.
+Our specialist Solicitors are experts in ensuring that the claimant gets the best outcome from their claim and they would seek to help you to ensure that any compensation settlements have a minimal impact on any existing or long term benefits entitlements.
+As such, it may be that you will need to be linked with specialist financial advisers in order that any larger settlement values can be handled in the most tax efficient way such as a personal injury trust.
+Our Solicitors can assist with this to ensure that any settlement is dealt with correctly and legally within the tax and benefits system to not disrupt or damage any existing claim for benefits.

 If you would like to find out a little more about how you could claim compensation after an accident and not lose your benefits entitlement, just drop us a line on 01225 430285 or send us your details via the contact page, we’ll be happy to discuss your circumstances in confidence and help you to better understand your situation.

 We don’t feel that it is fair that a personal injury claimant has to sacrifice an existing income in order to obtain compensation for the injuries or losses that they sustained as a result of someone else’s negligence.
 Of course, it can be the case that a claim value is extremely high and the level of damages paid out would take care of all future requirements of the injured claimant for the rest of their life and that benefits entitlements do not need to be considered.